Borny/rtfm/ssh.md

 ### About

 The SSH Server will allow the device to be connected **to** like a server.
 It is not installed by default on Linux.
+It can be thought of as a _Web Server_.
+It will handle the oncoming connection requests.

 ### Install